Spring Activities for Kids: 15 Fun Ideas for Preschoolers & Early Years

 Make flower or leaf crowns with paper, glue and garden finds.
 A great mix of craft, imagination and dressing up that ties into expressive arts and play.

-Free Nature Scavenger Hunt for Preschoolers
+Free Spring Nature Scavenger Hunt for Preschoolers

 Exploring the great outdoors is one of the most joyful and enriching ways for young children to learn.
 That’s why we’ve created a free nature scavenger hunt – a fun, engaging activity designed especially for preschoolers and early years children.

-This simple sheet encourages little ones to use all their senses to connect with the natural world around them.
+One of our most popular spring activities for kids, this simple sheet encourages little ones to use all their senses to connect with the natural world around them.
 From listening for buzzing bees to feeling different textures like bumpy leaves or smooth stones, it’s a wonderful way to develop observation skills, vocabulary, and a love for the outdoors.

 Download your free printable PDF below and take it on your next adventure to the park, woodland, beach, or even your own back garden!